MauriceBrg/lambda_bundler/README.md

 By default this is located in the `lambda_bundler_builds` folder in your temporary directory as determined by [python](https://docs.python.org/3/library/tempfile.html#tempfile.gettempdir).

 If you'd like to change that, you can set the `LAMBDA_BUNDLER_BUILD_DIR` environment variable and point it to another directory.

-## How it works

-In contrast to my earlier (closed source) attempts at solving the problem of packaging Lambda functions with their dependencies, this is focussed on caching effectively, because I can't stand long build times.

-TODO

 ## Known Limitations